vinayakyengandul/greytrix-ui-kit/README.md

 # CustomPopup Widget

-The custompopup widget is used represent the dialog on the Screen in the core package.
+The custompopup widget is used represent the dialog on the Screen in the greytrix_ui_kit package.

 - Benefits of CustomPopup Widget
   - Handles the font size of the text in dynamic way based on the screen resolution.